 Students should have been actively involved in productions throughout their time in education and be able to communicate a passion for the dramatic arts that extends beyond the classroom.
 There is no minimum requirement in terms of professional body or amateur group membership, but applicants should be able to demonstrate breadth of experience, whilst giving supporting examples of outstanding practice in their chosen field.
 The field of study may include acting, dance, stage management, costume design, light and sound technician, production management, film or media studies.
-Diploma Scholars will be expected to champion our subject to other years groups in weekly clubs and termly performances with the full support of the department, for a minimum two terms each academic year through the Sixth Form.
+Drama Scholars will be expected to champion our subject, taking on ensemble leadership roles during productions across all three terms.
+They will also work alongside members of our department to share their passions with younger students by delivering clubs, for a minimum two terms each academic year.

 Students who specialise in acting should be prepared to perform a two-minute monologue from a published play of their choice.
 Dancers should perform a two-minute piece in a style of their choice.
 Applicants with other specialisms are invited to deliver a five-minute presentation outlining their experience in their field of expertise, with ideas on how this could have an impact on the subject at St Dunstan’s.
 All applicants will also participate in a short question and answer session, with questions derived from their performances/ presentations.